Protect Forms with CSRF Token in PHP

 What is CSRF?

-CSRF (Cross-Site Request Forgery) also known as one-click attack or session riding, is a forged request approach an attacker uses to attack his target without the victim even noticing it.
+CSRF (Cross-Site Request Forgery), also known as a one-click attack or session riding, is a forged request approach that an attacker uses to attack their target without the victim even noticing it.
 The victim is tricked into performing an action that he did not intend to.

-For a quick example lets assume a user can transfer payments to other users within the same system and the form is using POST method to transfer payment.
+For a quick example, let's assume a user can transfer payments to other users within the same system, and the form is using the POST method to transfer payment.
 The request looks like this:

-Now knowing pattern of request an attacker can very well prepare a page where he has set up this form for victim, All attacker has to do is send the link to this page to a victim who is already logged in the system.
+Now knowing the pattern of request, an attacker can very well prepare a page where he has set up this form for the victim.
+All an attacker has to do is send the link to this page to a victim who is already logged into the system.

 How to Implement CSRF Security in PHP

-This code enables CSRF configurations which will be used when user submits a form.
+This code enables CSRF configurations that will be used when the user submits a form.
 Steps to enable CSRF protection:

-- Set an expiry time for CSRF token.
+csrf_token_expireas an expiry time for the CSRF token.

 config.php